jasongrimes/fretboardfoundation/_pages/index.md

 **Coming soon**, this site will provide step-by-step self-paced courses, live workshops, and one-on-one private lessons.

+### Get notified of updates

-Subscribe to the Fretboard Foundation newsletter to be notified when courses are available (unsubscribe at any time):
+Subscribe to the Fretboard Foundation newsletter to be notified when new learning materials are available (unsubscribe at any time):

 <!-- ConvertKit Newsletter Subscribe form -->
 <script src="https://f.convertkit.com/ckjs/ck.5.js"></script>